 Cradled by the Pamir Mountains, source of the life-giving Oxus (Amu Darya) and Jaxartes (Syr Darya) rivers, Tajikistan is the garden of Central Asia.
 This is an untouched corner of the natural world that nevertheless was also a critical commercial crossroads for countless, diverse peoples for millennia.
-Between verdant bamboo-forests of the Oxus valley and the stark granite peaks of the Wakhan Valley, Tajikistan is especially rich in flora and fauna.
+Between the subalpine vegetation of the Oxus valley and the stark granite peaks of the Wakhan Valley, Tajikistan is especially rich in flora and fauna.
 Snow leopards hunt Marco Polo sheep over mountain crags whilst eagles soar above glacial lakes.
 Spring unrolls endless carpets of wildflowers and autumn tips a cornucopia of fruit, nuts, and sweet berries from ancient trees shading traditional courtyard gardens.
-Stalin took the great emporia of Samarkand and Bukhara from the Tajiks, but they are still rightly proud of their long and glorious culture, seen in fine archaeological sites of Penjikent and Dushanbe.
-Modern Tajikistan is a political backwater between China, Pakistan and the chaos of Afghanistan, but not long ago this land bustled with traders from Europe and Asia all drawn by the treasures of the Silk Road; you'll encounter reminders of past wealth in colourful bazaars like that of Istaravshan, which like many towns we visit has a ruined Arg (fortress), fine Central Asian mosque and madrasa, and a holy shrine, the Sar-i Mazor Complex.
-Lapis lazuli and Badakhshan rubies were dug from the remote Pamir valleys we visit; it decorated the death-masks of pharaohs and the diadems of long-dead kings.
+Stalin took the great emporia of Samarkand and Bukhara from the Tajiks, but they are still rightly proud of their long and glorious culture, seen in the important archaeological sites of Penjikent and Sarazm.
+Modern Tajikistan is often overshadowed by China, Pakistan, and Afghanistan, but not long ago this land bustled with traders from Europe and Asia all drawn by the treasures of the Silk Road; you'll encounter reminders of past wealth in colourful bazaars like that of Istaravshan, which like many towns we visit has a ruined Arg (fortress), a fine Central Asian mosque and madrasa, and a holy shrine, the Sar-i Mazor Complex.

+Tajikistan's mountains are rich in precious stones and rare earth metals: the Lapis lazuli used to decorate Tutankhamun's funeral mask came from the neighbouring province of Badakhshan in Afghanistan.
 Silk sold in local bazaars became the gorgeous robes of Byzantine queens and European bishops.
-We follow ancient trade routes that crisscross Tajikistan and hear descendants of the great traders of the ancient Sogdian traders still speaking their ancient language in remote valleys of the Fan Mountains.
+We follow ancient trade routes that crisscross Tajikistan and hear descendants of the great traders of the ancient Sogdian traders still speaking their ancient language in remote Yagnob Valley.
 Islam dominates modern Tajikistan, but a cosmopolitan history of Buddhism, Christianity, Zoroastrianism, Hinduism, and Judaism are all marked by ancient Kushan fortresses, reclining Buddhas, abandoned fire temples, and mountain shrines in the High Pamirs combining these different traditions into something unique to the mountain people.
-Nomad chieftains and merchant-princes, wandering Chinese monks, Russian spies and hearty Victorian women explorers shadow us, following in the footsteps of Marco Polo and Genghis Khan across Tajikistan and into Kyrgyzstan, where we encounter transhumant herdsmen their flocks and distinctive yurts.
+Nomad chieftains and merchant-princes, wandering Chinese monks, Russian spies and hearty Victorian women explorers shadow us, following in the footsteps of Marco Polo and Genghis Khan across Tajikistan and into Kyrgyzstan.